Gasparila/TCPTuner/README.md

 tcp_friendliness | turn on/off tcp friendliness                                                | 1

 ### Additonal Parameters from ip-route
-The Sliders of Evil GUI also provides access to the following `ip route` parameters.
+The TCPTuner GUI also provides access to the following `ip route` parameters.
 The GUI will apply these `ip route` parameters to all of the routes in the routing table.

 Parameter | Description                                                                                                                 | Default
 :-------: | :-------------------------------------------------------------------------------------------------------------------------- | :------: